 The Torah expresses such empathy when it says, “you know the feelings of the stranger, having yourselves been strangers in the land of Egypt” (Ex.
 23:9).
 “This is an appeal to one’s own heart, for one knows the mood of the stranger.
 This, however, is recourse to pity” (p.
 145-46).
 Moreover, rooting the command to love the stranger in the Jewish experience of exile in Egypt shows that the Torah succeeds in isolating the gratitude for the time spent in Egypt from the suffering caused to the Jews by their enslavement there.
 In a similar way does it isolate the stranger’s suffering from the question of his guilt.

+Religious Ethics: A plurality that refers to the totality as infinity

 The command, “Be holy, for I the Lord your God am holy” (Lev.
-19:2) .
+19:2) is the foundation of religious ethics according to Cohen.
 God’s holiness marks his separateness from the world.
 He is parallel to an ethical ideal in that, in his holiness, he obligates a man to sanctify himself.
 Cohen interprets this obligation to mean a man is required to imitate God’s separateness, acting not from within the a posteriori realm of biases and benefits operative in the material world, but from the pure a priori foundation of ethics.
-The transcendence of God as subject places the obligation upon man to imitate God and so to divest himself from the material world and to identify with the proper ideal, that is, the universality of humanity as subject.n this very chapter appears the command to love one’s fellowman as well as to love the stranger.
+The transcendence of God as subject places the obligation upon man to imitate God and so to divest himself from the material world and to identify with the proper ideal, that is, the universality of humanity as subject.

+The command, “Be holy” opens Chapter 19 and in this very chapter appears the command to love one’s fellowman as well as to love the stranger.

 Verses 17 and 18 in chapter 19 of Leviticus, which reveal the so-called love for the neighbor, are elucidated by verses 33 and 34 of the same chapter, which are as follows: “and if a stranger sojourn with thee in your land, ye shall not do him wrong.
 The stranger that sojourneth with you shall be unto you as the homeborn among you, and thou shalt love him as thyself; for ye were strangers in the land of Egypt; I am the Eternal your God” (Ex.
 22:20) (p.
 127).

-the commandment to “Love your fellow as yourself” does not apply only to fellow Jews, but to the poor, including the non-Jewish stranger.
-Moreover, according to , the commandment to love the stranger preceded the commandment to love one’s fellow.
+Cohen interprets, that the commandment to “Love your fellow as yourself” does not apply only to fellow Jews, but to the poor, including the non-Jewish stranger.
+Moreover, according to him, the commandment to love the stranger preceded the commandment to love one’s fellow.
 The verse, “Love him as yourself” (Lev.
 19:34), which refers to the stranger, is the first such expression and precedes the verse “Love your fellow as yourself” (Lev.
 19:18), which is more general and comes later.
-Only after love received its moral character from its origin in compassion, as conceived by the religion of reason, was it possible to expand this love and to apply it to one’s fellow as well.
+Only after love received its moral character (and not the aesthetical) from its origin in compassion towards the stranger, as conceived by the religion of reason, was it possible to expand this love and to apply it to one’s fellow as well.
 If the correlation between the two differentials is determined by the connection between Israel and the stranger, then the generalization of “Love your fellow as yourself” can be seen as an integral that includes all the relations between the differentials as a plural referring to totality as an infinite goal.
+The stranger as a differential starting point makes it clear that the “fellow” does not represent humanity as a totality, but the integral intended towards it.

 Cohen interprets the debate between Ben Azzai and R. Akiva over which is the greatest principle in the Torah in keeping with his methodology.